Guide to Visiting Yosemite National Park with a Group

 From Yosemite: As of late September 2020, the only open campgrounds are Upper, Lower, and North Pines Campgrounds and Wawona Horse Camp.
 Shared campgrounds that don’t facilitate social distancing are still closed.
 All trails are open and backpacking is allowed, but the park advises hikers to keep their distance from other groups.

-Yosemite continually updates their COVID-19 news page, so we definitely recommend checking in before you plan your trip!
+Yosemite continually updates its COVID-19 news page, so we definitely recommend checking in before you plan your trip!

 Bus options for your group